Study

 Select a resource above

-Children, obey your parents in the Lord, for this is right.
-2“Honor your father and mother”—this is the first commandment with a promise: 3“so that it may be well with you and you may live long on the earth.”
+1 Children, obey your parents in the Lord, for this is right.
+2 “Honor your father and mother”—which is the first commandment with a promise— 3 “so that it may go well with you and that you may enjoy long life on the earth.”
+Deut.
+5:16

-4 And, fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.
+4 Fathers, Or Parents do not exasperate your children; instead, bring them up in the training and instruction of the Lord.

 20. As I ought to speak; meaning, that to proclaim the truth of the gospel as it ought to be proclaimed, is a high and rare attainment.
 Every word here deserves to be carefully weighed.
 Twice he uses the expression boldly, — “that I may open my mouth boldly,” “that therein I may speak boldly.”
 Fear hinders us from preaching Christ openly and fearlessly, while the absence of all restraint and disguise in confessing Christ is demanded from his ministers.
 Paul does not ask for himself the powers of an acute debater, or, I should rather say, of a dexterous sophist, that he might shield himself from his enemies by false pretences.
 It is, that I may open my mouth, to make a clear and strong confession; for when the mouth is half shut, the sounds which it utters are doubtful and confused.
 To open the mouth, therefore, is to speak with perfect freedom, without the smallest dread.